59A-4.103: Licensure, Administration and Fiscal Management

 (14) Additions or revisions that substantially change the original scope of the project or are submitted by different design professionals will be required to be submitted as a new project.

-(15) The Agency is required to archive all public record documents for a period of five years.
-These documents are electronically stored.
-Therefore, within 60 days after final approval of the project has been obtained from the Agency, the licensee and the Office of Plans and Construction must be provided with a complete set of record drawings electronically submitted as Portable Document Format (.pdf) files showing all of the construction, fixed equipment and the mechanical and electrical systems as installed.
+(15) The Agency is required to archive all public record documents for a period of 5 years These documents are electronically stored Therefore, within 60 days after final approval of the project has been obtained from the Agency, the licensee and the Office of Plans and Construction must be provided with a complete set of record drawings electronically submitted as Portable Document Format (.pdf) files showing all of the construction, fixed equipment and the mechanical and electrical systems as installed.
 These electronically submitted .pdf files must include the life safety plans of the facility.

 59A-4.150 Geriatric Outpatient Nurse Clinic.